tjventurini/blog/articles/2022/2022-06-24/README.md.md

 ## Removing the `www.` from URLs

 In order to remove the `www.` from URLs, we need to create a middleware that can handle this task.
 Middlewares are part of the dynamic configuration.
-That's why we are going to create a the file `traefik.d/middlewares.yml` with the following content inside of `traefik.d`.
+That's why we are going to create the file `traefik.d/middlewares.yml` with the following content inside of `traefik.d`.

 ```yml
 http: